oxheadalpha/smart-contracts/multi_asset/multi_asset.md

 use-case.
 However, potential locking of tokens on the receiver account should be taken into consideration.

-Token owner contract MUST implement `multi_token_receiver` interface to receive tokens or be a whitelisted implicit account.
+Token owner MUST implement `multi_token_receiver` interface to receive tokens or be a whitelisted address.

 By default, transfer **from_** a token owner to another contract can be initiated only by the owner itself.
 If the owner contract implementation does